-Ottawa, ON…CATAAlliance (www.cata.ca), Canada’s One Voice for Innovation Lobby Group, has launched an Advocacy Campaign today calling for the federal government to fully open access to international trade promotion, procurement and related growth resources to women-led or women founded companies, rather than excluding women-owned businesses that are not at least 51% owned, managed and controlled by one or more women.
+Ottawa, ON…CATAAlliance (www.cata.ca), Canada’s One Voice for Innovation Lobby Group, has launched an Advocacy Campaign calling for governments and agencies at all levels to fully open access to international trade promotion, procurement and related growth resources to women-led or women founded companies, rather than excluding women-owned businesses that are not at least 51% owned, managed and controlled by one or more women.

 According to Dr Cindy Gordon, CATA National Spokesperson, CEO, SalesChoice, an AI, Saas company, and a Sara Kirke Award winner, “ We are concerned that government policy places an emphasis on “women owned” business, defined as 51% equity in the company, rather than on women-led or women-founded companies and how this guidance affects access to growth capital and related resources.”